jakub-mata/browser_project/README.md

 `-log-parser` prints out the result of the parsing and tree construction stage

 After you call the main command, a new window will pop up and display the desired web page.

+> A slight warning: The shown webpages will look off.
+This is due to the app only supporting HTML (and only a subset of all HTML tags, for that matter).

 ### Demo
 The project includes an *index.html* file, which contains all the elements currently supported.
 You can start up a server (e.g. with `python3 -m http.server 8080`) and pass the loopback address to the `-web` flag (in our python's server case *http://127.0.0.1:8080/*)